Combodo/combodo-dispatch-userrequest/README.md

 This is one of the modules used in the Dispatch User Request to a team extension for [iTop](https://github.com/Combodo/iTop).

-For more information about this module have a look at the corresponding [extension documentation](https://store.itophub.io/en_US/products/combodo-mail-to-ticket-automation).

 ## Download